fyngyrz/slacker/README.md

 CGI runs.
 Permissions should be 755 \(-rwxr-xr-x\)
 You don't need anything else from the aa\_macro repo.
-But you'll want to read the [aa_macro User's Guide](https://github.com/fyngyrz/aa_macro/blob/master/users-guide.md) and then keep a link to the
+But you'll want to read the [aa_macro User's Guide](https://github.com/fyngyrz/aa_macro/blob/master/users-guide.md) and then keep a link to that and the
 [aa_macro Quick Reference](https://github.com/fyngyrz/aa_macro/blob/master/quickref.md)
 handy.
 Your webserver must be set up to allow execution of Python scripts in its CGI configuration.
 You can rename "aa\_macro.py" and you probably should as a matter of